Optimizing Inventory Placement for a Downstream Online Matching Problem: Approximating the Joint Problem

+In fact, if we consider demand models that additionally satisfy this assumption, we obtain a strictly smaller subset than we would get only imposing \Cref{assumpt:competitive}.
+For instance, the Spatial Independence model described in \Cref{subsec:demand} does not allow any policy that satisfies \Cref{eq:fluaprox} with $\alpha$ bounded away from 0, but it does admit a policy that satisfies \Cref{assumpt:competitive} with $\alpha = 1/2$ \citep{aouad2022nonparametric}.
+Thus, our approach does not only obtain a strictly better competitive ratio, but it also works for a strictly larger set of demand models.

-We finish this section by highlighting the practical aspects of our placement procedure in \Cref{thm:main}.
-First, it is completely sample-driven.
-In practice, past demand can be used as demand samples, and thus there is no need to fit an exact demand distribution.
-Second, our procedure only required samples of aggregate demand over the time horizon, so it is not reliant on knowing the order in which each customer from each location arrived.
-Third, it is straightforward to obtain by solving a linear program and potentially needing to round the solution.
-We say potentially because we have found that having a fractional solution $\hat{x}$ seems to be a rare occurrence.
-Indeed, $\hat{x}$ turned out to be integral in all of our experiments based on real-world data.
-In all cases in which $\hat{x}$ is integral, our guarantee improves to $1/2$, with the only loss coming from fulfillment and sampling.
+We highlight the practical aspects of our placement procedure in \Cref{thm:main}.
+First, it is entirely sample-driven, allowing past demand data to be used without fitting an exact distribution.
+Second, it requires only aggregate demand samples over time, independent of arrival order.
+Third, it is easily obtained by solving a linear program, with rounding needed only for rare fractional solutions.
+When the optimal solution is integer, our guarantee improves to $\alpha$.

-All in all, \Cref{thm:main} formalizes the notion that assuming offline fulfillment has a good outcome if a good fulfillment policy is being deployed. {To elaborate, our placement procedure, which solves the offline relaxation to determine the inventory placement, is optimizing as if the downstream fulfillment team can make decisions with perfect offline hindsight.
-Our result shows that this leads to state-of-the-art approximation guarantees when the fulfillment procedure is indeed quite good, in the sense of having a competitive ratio relative to offline.
-This intuition makes sense---a good fulfillment team means that the placement team can be optimistic when making assumptions on how well the placed inventory will be distributed.}
+All in all, \Cref{thm:main} formalizes that offline fulfillment yields strong outcomes when paired with an effective fulfillment policy.
+Our placement procedure optimizes as if the fulfillment team knew the future exactly.
+The result shows this approach achieves state-of-the-art approximation guarantees when fulfillment is highly competitive relative to offline.
+This aligns with intuition—a strong fulfillment team allows the placement team to be optimistic about effective inventory distribution.